Precision Medicine Software Market Size and Share

 Precision Medicine Software Market Analysis by Mordor Intelligence

-The precision medicine software market size stands at USD 1.89 billion in 2025 and is projected to reach USD 3.16 billion by 2030, advancing at a 10.91% CAGR.
+The precision medicine software market is expected to grow from USD 1.89 billion in 2025 to USD 2.09 billion in 2026 and is forecast to reach USD 3.49 billion by 2031 at 10.75% CAGR over 2026-2031.
 Continuous alignment of AI, genomics, and clinical workflows is transforming personalized care delivery, while sustained government genomics funding, broader reimbursement for companion diagnostics, and the rapid uptake of cloud-based deployments collectively reinforce market momentum.
 Oncology remains the dominant clinical application, yet rare-disease use-cases are scaling quickly on the back of AI-powered diagnostic accuracy and targeted national grants.
 Vendor competition is intensifying as 645 start-ups pursue novel analytics engines, digital twins, and real-world-evidence repositories, creating fertile ground for consolidation.
 At the same time, stringent privacy legislation and a shortage of specialized bioinformaticians keep integration costs elevated, compelling participants to balance innovation with robust compliance architectures[1]National Human Genome Research Institute, “NIH funds genomics-enabled learning health systems,” genome.gov.

 Key Report Takeaways